rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

 perform.opentelemetry.hot.http.server.duration
 ```

-# Your Task: create and populate a histogram instrument
+# 6. Hands On: Create and populate a histogram instrument

 1. Create a function called `create_histogram_instrument` on line `92` (similar to the `create_counter_instrument` line `85`) used to define our instrument:
 - The function will take 4 inputs: